-We issue final video and audio works/product only.
-All raw materials of any projects are our property and are the subject of trade secrets and we do not release any raw materials such as original recordings, production aids, animations, project files, etc.
+We issue final rendered works/product only (audio, video, desgin, phtos and so on).
+All raw materials of any projects are our property and are the subject of trade secrets and we do not release any raw materials (such as original recordings, production aids, non-rendereded animations, project files, etc).

 You will receive the final product only, which you may use only as is.
 The work or parts of it may not be used to create new works.

 The music used in the work may not be separated from the work and used independently.
 We may not use every piece of music you want in the work because the copyright holder of the piece of music may have prohibited such use.
 We strive to use music that gives you the right to distribute the work freely.
 Videos are automatically scanned by YouTube or similar service providers for copyrighted music.

 All digital files of production process generally belong to us, not to the client.
 All preliminary documents, files, sketches, previews, etc made by us are our intellectual property and client does not have any right to use them except for consulting purposes only and only for consulting with us (about final outcome).
 Publishing such documents is prohibited.

 Client owns only the file of the final rendered outcome.
 Ownership of such file does not change any way copyrights of artwork itself.

 We recieve media files (video, pictures, computer graphics, etc) or any other large files (over 1.5MB) only via backpackstudio.wetransfer.com.
 Files sent by any other ways are ignored.

 We do not have an obligation to return documents or other materials that the client handovers to us.
 All documents or other materials that the client wants to be returned later, shall be documented in the act of acceptance of the written transfer and signed by both sides.